ALIF Consulting

 Hashicorp Tools for DevOps

 Alongside Azure, open source, and GitHub, tools from HashiCorp comprise the fourth major pillar of the company’s Gen-2 architecture.
-Use of the HashiCorp suite began alongside the move to Kubernetes, when the company began using HashiCorp Terraform to describe the deployment of Azure Kubernetes Service clusters using code stored in GitHub.
+Use of the HashiCorp suite began alongside the move to Kubernetes when the company began using HashiCorp Terraform to describe the deployment of Azure Kubernetes Service clusters using code stored in GitHub.

-Customer also adopted HashiCorp Packer, which enables the creation of identical machine images for multiple platforms from a single source configuration.
+The customer also adopted HashiCorp Packer, which enables the creation of identical machine images for multiple platforms from a single source configuration.

 Solution Design